bywbilly/DeepLearning-Final-Project/README.md

 # DeepLearning-Final-Project
-Do a toy Tone Classification in Tensorflow, Then and Mxnet
+Do a toy Tone Classification in Tensorflow, Thenao and Mxnet